mpanighetti/install-or-defer/README.md

 ![Install or defer prompt](img/install-or-defer-fullscreen.png)

-This workflow is most useful for updates that require a restart and include important security-related patches (e.g. Security Update 2017-003 or macOS 10.12.3).
+This workflow is most useful for updates that require a restart and include important security-related patches (e.g. Security Update 2018-004 Sierra, macOS High Sierra 10.13.6.)

 This framework is distributed in the form of a [munkipkg](https://github.com/munki/munki-pkg) project, which allows easy creation of a new pkg when changes are made to the script or to the LaunchDaemon that runs it.
-(Despite the name, packages generated with munkipkg don't require Munki.
-They work great with Casper/Jamf Pro.)
+(Despite the name, packages generated with munkipkg don't require Munki; they work great with Jamf Pro.)
 See the [Installer Creation](#installer-creation) section below for specific steps on creating the installer for this framework.

 ## Requirements and assumptions